kgrid/knowledge-objects/activator-workshop/install_activator.md

 A list of Clinical Pharmacogenetics Implementation Consortium (CPIC®) guidelines can be found in knowledge object form in the [Knowledge Grid Library](http://kgrid.med.umich.edu/library2/#/).
 This tutorial will be using two objects authored for determining Codeine reccomendations based on the CYP2D6 gene, which can be found [here](https://umich.box.com/v/CPICKnowledgeObjects) .

-**Step 5** Start Postman and import the Postman Files from [Box](https://umich.box.com/v/KnowledgeGridStarterKit).
+**Step 5** Start Postman and import the 'Postman Files' folder from [Box](https://umich.box.com/v/KnowledgeGridStarterKit).
 ![Postman Import](/activator-workshop/screenshots/postman_import.png?raw=true)

 Within this folder you can find a series of PUT and GET commands which will allow you to interact with the CYP2D6 knowledge objects.

-- [ ] do something with object 1
-- [ ] do something with object 2
-- [ ] didnt we have four things?
-- [ ] I think so...
+The commands in this folder are listed below.

+- [ ] Check Local Activator: confirms that your Activator is running properly and your knowledge objects are loaded onto the shelf.
+- [ ] Get Shelf From Local Activator: returns the full list of objects stored on your local Shelf.
+- [ ] Get Single CPIC Object From Local Activator: returns the knowledge object for going from genotype to phenotype for the CYP2D6 gene.
+- [ ] Get Single CPIC Object From Local Activator: returns the knowledge object for mapping dosing recommendations bbased on phenotype for the CYP2D6 gene.
+- [ ] Post Single CPIC Object From Local Activator: returns metabolizing status based on example gene information.
+- [ ] Post Single CPIC Object From Local Activator: returns a Codeine dosing reccomendation based on example data.